CrypticSignal/video-quality-metrics/README.md

 `python main.py -ovp original.mp4 -p medium fast faster -crf 18 -ssim -psnr`

 *You must specify the presets that you want to compare and (optionally) **one** CRF value.
 If you do specify a CRF value, a CRF of 23 will be used.*

-To see example graphs (which are created whether feature [1] or [2] is used), check out the [Example Graphs](https://github.com/BassThatHertz/video-quality-metrics/tree/master/Example%20Graphs) folder.

 **[2] Overview Mode:**